psb/bucklescript.github.io/docs/interop-misc.md

 (* let handleData: 'a => option(int) *)
 ```

-For any input source, as long as it matches the exception pattern (nested pattern match supported), the matched value is returned, otherwise return `None`.
+For any input source, as long as it matches the exception pattern (nested pattern matches are supported), the matched value is returned; otherwise, `None` is returned.